 If you want to take the hassle out of moving day, hand over the reins to a professional moving company that will effortlessly handle your move from start to finish.
 Mid-West Moving & Storage offers convenient, reliable relocation services to easily shift you from one home to your next one!
-Our moving specialists have decades of invaluable experience moving customers to and from dorms, retirement homes, condos, houses and apartments.
+Since 1983, our moving specialists have been moving customers to and from dorms, retirement homes, condos, houses, and apartments.

 Mid-West Moving & Storage’s professional movers utilize proven practices that protect your belongings, including fragile items and sensitive documents, during the move.
 Our team of movers adhere to a detailed moving plan, offer constant communication and stay on track to get you moved on time and within the scope of the budget.